A Spike in Performance: Training Hybrid-Spiking Neural Networks with Quantized Activation Functions: Methods

 SNNs commonly apply a synapse model to the weighted summation of spike-trains.
 This filters the input to each neuron over time to reduce the amount of spike noise~\citep{dayan2001theoretical}.
 The synapse is most commonly modelled as a lowpass filter, with some chosen time-constant $\tau$, whose effect is equivalent to replacing each spike with an exponentially decaying kernel, $h(t) = \tau^{-1} e^{-t / \tau}$ ($t \ge 0$).

 By lowpass filtering the activities, the SNR of Algorithm~\ref{alg:quantizer} is effectively boosted by a factor of $\Omega(\tau)$ relative to the filtered ideal, since the filtered error becomes a weighted time-average of the quantization errors (see supplementary).
 Thus, we lowpass filter the inputs into both $f_m(\cdot)$ and $f_h(\cdot)$.
-To account for the temporal dynamics introduced by the application of a lowpass filter, \citet[][equation~4.7]{voelker2018improving} prove that the LMU's discretized state-space matrices, $(\bar{\V{A}}\text{,}\, \bar{\V{B}})$, should be exchanged with $(\bar{\V{A}}^H\text{,}\, \bar{\V{B}}^H)$: